cerner/fhir.cerner.com/content/dstu2/patient.md

 _Implementation Notes_

-* The [Patient.animal] and [Patient.link] modifier elements are not supported and will not be returned.
+* The [Patient.animal] modifier element is not supported and will not be returned.

 ### Response

 <%= headers 200 %>
 <%= json(:dstu2_patient_entry) %>

+### Patient Combines

+If the requested patient record has been combined into another patient record, an inactive Patient entry will be returned which has a link to the Patient entry it has been combined into.
+Combined patient results will only be returned when retrieving by id values.
+They will not be returned when searching with other parameters.

+<%= headers 200 %>
+<%= json(:dstu2_combined_patient_entry) %>

 [Time of day of birth]: http://hl7.org/fhir/DSTU2/extension-patient-birthtime.html
 [`token`]: http://hl7.org/fhir/DSTU2/search.html#token